Zom-Boss/Advanced_Multithreaded_File_Reader/README.md

 - **`single_thread.cpp`**
   This file implements the single-threaded approach for reading files.
 It is used to compare performance against the multi-threaded method.

+  ## 🔄 Control Flow

+The following outlines the control flow of the project:

+1. **Directory Monitoring**
+   The `DirectoryMonitor` starts and begins watching the specified directory for text files.

+2. **File Detection and Monitoring**
+   When a `.txt` file is detected, an instance of `FileChangeMonitor` is created for that file.

+3. **File Chunking**
+   The file is divided into multiple chunks for parallel processing.

+4. **Thread Assignment**
+   Worker threads are assigned to read and process individual chunks of the file.

+5. **Real-time Monitoring**
+   A dedicated monitor thread continuously checks for modifications in the file.

+6. **Handling Modifications**
+   When changes are detected:
+   - a.
+Chunk boundaries are updated if the file size has changed.
+   - b.
+Only the affected chunks are re-read by the corresponding worker threads.
+   - c.
+All changes are logged and reported for visibility and debugging.